External Funding Opportunities

 - Research Stay Abroad - each funding source offers funding for research stays abroad for the candidates:

 - The Faculty of Medicine - Postdoctoral fellows with UiB funding - granted for stays 3-12 months.
 Deadlines: 1.
 March and 1.
-October.
+October each year.

 - Helse Vest - Granted for 6 or 12 months.
 Postdoctoral fellowship applicants are especially encouraged to apply for an overseas fellowship over the course of their fellowship period.
 Deadline: continuing.